 Since this is a condition so easily transmitted, everyone is better off when we all learn the facts about the flu and its many variations.
-The Federal government hosts a website devoted entirely to educating Americans about this illness and offers links that are sure to answer all of your questions.
+The Center for Disease Control and Prevention website has entire pages devoted to educating Americans about this illness and offers links that are sure to answer all of your questions.
 The New Jersey Department of Health has also devoted a portion of its website to flu education and preparedness as well as provided information related to each form of influenza.
 For information in a variety of languages, see the NJ Health Flu Documents and You Have the Power to Protect NJ.